 The call came in as an animal noise complaint just before 8 a.m.
 The caller complained that a dog at 506 Welch Avenue had been howling and barking since 3:30 a.m.
 Officer Vasquez responded to the call and soon called dispatch requesting an ambulance and the assistance of Chief Glen Johnson.
 Shortly after arriving at the apartment on Welch, Chief Johnson called for the coroner.
-The victim is a black male (Puerto Rican) who had been living in the apartment and operating a ...
+The victim is a black male (Puerto Rican) who had been living in the apartment and operating a tattoo shop in the ...
 Full Story

 By Gail Schumacher Josh Schumacher competed in the Rockies Baseball Skills Challenge in Berthoud on June 9.
 He won first place in his age division of 10 and 11-year-old boys.
 This gave him the chance to go onto the Sectional Final in Longmont on July 11.
 He won first place in that event and will be competing in the State Final on August 14 at Coca-Cola All Star Park in Lakewood.
 All State Finalists receive three Colorado Rockies tickets for the game that evening.
-This is ...
+This is Josh's third year ...
 Full Story

 Press Release: In the mid 1800s, nearly 70,000 members of the Church of Jesus Christ of Latter-day Saints traveled across the plains from Nebraska and Iowa to the Salt Lake Valley.
 Most were in wagon trains, but ten companies of pioneers (totaling around 3,000 persons) pushed handcarts containing all of their possessions for more than 1,000 miles.
-This month nearly 200 youths and 75 accompanying adults from Berthoud, Loveland, Windsor, and Fort Collins-- all in pioneer ...
+This month nearly 200 youths and 75 accompanying adults from Berthoud, Loveland, Windsor, and Fort Collins-- all in pioneer attire, re-created ...
 Full Story

 BOARD OF TRUSTEES STUDY SESSION JULY 20, 2010 BOARD ROOM 7:00 P.M.
 NO MEETING